 Details of minutes of historical meetings 2010-2013 can be found here.
 Any meetings between the association and Hackney Council are minuted by the council and available to everyone to view via their website or on request.

 Hopefully that will be a chance for everyone to find out more about what goes on at future meeting.

 ANY OTHER IDEAS?

 If you have an idea for a project or another ways in which you can help, please contact us or sign up using the form below.

-In the meantime, if you would like to help in some way, no matter how small, please drop us a mail or look for the info stall at the market on Sundays.
+In the meantime, if you would like to help in some way, please get in touch.

 The small print